-1) Unsafe Care Plan: If the maximum number of allowable hours of Home and Personal Care, along with other supporting services that can be approved based on availability and budget, result in an unsafe Care Plan, the Consumer will be counseled by the OPI Service Coordinator about their concerns and strongly encouraged to utilize other services in the community.
+- 1. Unsafe Care Plan: If the maximum number of allowable hours of Home and Personal Care, along with other supporting services that can be approved based on availability and budget, result in an unsafe Care Plan, the Consumer will be counseled by the OPI Service Coordinator about their concerns and strongly encouraged to utilize other services in the community.
 The OPI Service Coordinator will thoroughly narrate in the Consumer file their discussion regarding the unsafe Care Plan.
 If Care Plan remains unsafe, Service Coordinator will staff the case with Direct Services Programs Supervisor, and make any additional relevant referrals (APS, APD offices, mental health, etc.).
-If situation cannot be made safe with available OPI services, local resources, and natural supports, the consumer may be deemed inappropriate for the program and terminated.

-- 2) Unsafe Working Conditions: If the Service Coordinator determines that the Consumer cannot provide a safe or harassment-free work environment for the Home and Personal Care worker, the Service Coordinator will staff the situation with the Direct Services Programs Supervisor, and the Consumer may be terminated from the program. - 3) Non-Use of Program: If the Consumer has not used program services for a continuous 30-day period, they will be reassessed for OPI eligibility and, if appropriate, terminated from the program. - 4) Turnover of Caregivers: If the Consumer turns over or rejects five inhome caregivers within a 3-month period without an apparent valid reason, the situation will be staffed with the Lead Service Coordinator.
-The Lead Service Coordinator will discuss the situation with the Consumer and inform them that they may be terminated from the program if the turnover or rejection of caregivers continues.
-If the turnover or rejection of caregivers continues, the situation will be staffed with the Direct Services Programs Supervisor, and the Consumer may be terminated from the program. - No Longer Qualifies: If the annual or other reassessment indicates that the Consumer no longer qualifies for the program based on the CA/PS assessment, the Consumer will be terminated from the program.
+If situation cannot be made safe with available OPI services, local resources, and natural supports, the consumer may be deemed inappropriate for the program and terminated. - 2.
+Unsafe Working Conditions: If the Service Coordinator determines that the Consumer cannot provide a safe or harassment-free work environment for the Home and Personal Care worker, the Service Coordinator will staff the situation with the Direct Services Programs Supervisor, and the Consumer may be terminated from the program. - 3.
+Non-Use of Program: If the Consumer has not used program services for a continuous 30-day period, they will be reassessed for OPI eligibility and, if appropriate, terminated from the program. - 4.
+No Longer Qualifies: If the annual or other reassessment indicates that the Consumer no longer qualifies for the program based on the CA/PS assessment, the Consumer will be terminated from the program.